rohansunar/real-estate-CI4/TESTING_REPORT.md

 ## Conclusion

-All phases of the real estate website enhancement have been successfully implemented and tested.
+All phases of the White Rock Realtor website enhancement have been successfully implemented and tested.
 The property page hero section provides an engaging user experience while maintaining accessibility standards.
 The agent management system has been enhanced with proper hierarchy support and authentication.
 All existing functionality has been preserved, and the new features integrate seamlessly with the existing codebase.

 The implementation follows best practices for:
 - Responsive web design